coenm/RepoM/docs/ActionList.md

 ## sonarcloud-set-favorite@1 <!-- include: _plugins.sonarcloud.action. path: /docs/mdsource/_plugins.sonarcloud.action.include.md -->

-Action to mark a repository as favorite within SonarCloud.
-This action requires the use of the SonarCloud plugin.

-Custom properties:

-- Name: The name of the item (required, string, evaulated)
-- Enabled: If the action is clickable (optional, boolean/string, evaluated, default true)
-- Project: The SonarCloud project key (required, string, evaluated)

 Action to mark a repository as favorite within SonarCloud. <!-- include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionSonarCloudSetFavoriteV1.verified.md -->

 Action specific properties: